 Market risk relates to the impact of overall market changes on the value of assets and rental income.
 A decrease in market values affects capital growth.
-Investors need to realise that the Fund cannot fully protect itself against macro-economic events.
+Investors need to realise that the Fund cannot fully protect itself against macro economic events.

-Interest rate
+Interest rate risk

 The Fund may use leverage in its capital structure.
-Therefore, Investors need to realise that the Fund is exposed to interest rate risk which principally arises from long-term borrowings.
-Borrowings issued at floating rates expose the Fund to cash flow interest rate risk.
-With regards to leverage, interest rate risk is moderate as the Fund has a LTV target of 0%.
+Therefore investors need to realise that the Fund is exposed to interest rate risk which principally arises from long-term borrowings.
+The Fund has borrowings issued at variable rates which expose the Fund to interest rate risk.
+With regards to leverage, interest rate risk is moderate as the Fund has a relatively low LTV average of 15%.
 However, interest rate risk with regard to leverage is not hedged.